SuperOfficeDocs/superoffice-docs/docs/en/learn/basics/fav.md

 1. Open the record.

-1. Click the favorites icon (![icon][img2]) in the header.
+1. Click the favorites icon (<i class="ph ph-star" aria-label="Star icon"></i>) in the header.
 The icon changes back to the default, indicating that the record is no longer a favorite.

 ## Additional tips